Loudspeaker measurement: Half-space measurement

-An alternative is to simply lie the speaker on its back, pointing at the sky on open grass.
+An alternative is to simply lay the speaker on its back, pointing at the sky on open grass.
 Ground reflection will still interfere, but will be greatly reduced in the mid-range because most speakers are directional and only radiate very low frequencies backward.
 Putting absorbent material around the speaker will reduce mid-range ripple by absorbing rear radiation.
 At low frequencies, the ground reflection is always in-phase, so that the measured response will have increased bass, but this is what generally happens in a room anyway, where the rear wall and the floor both provide a similar effect.
 There is a good case, therefore, for using such half-space measurements and aiming for a flat half-space response.
-Speakers that are equalised to give a flat free-space response will always sound very bass-heavy indoors, which is why monitor speakers tend to incorporate half-space, and quarter-space (for corner use) settings, which bring in attenuation below about 400 Hz.
+Speakers that are equalised to give a flat free-space response will always sound very bass-heavy indoors, which is why monitor speakers tend to incorporate half-space and quarter-space (for corner use) settings, which bring in attenuation below about 400 Hz.

-Digging a hole and burying the speaker flush with the ground allows far more accurate half-space measurement, creating the loudspeaker equivalent of the boundary effect microphone (all reflections precisely in-phase) but any rear port must remain unblocked, and any rear-mounted amplifier must be allowed cooling air.
-Diffraction from the edges of the enclosure is reduced, creating a repeatable and accurate, but not very representative, response curve.
+Digging a hole and burying the speaker flush with the ground allows far more accurate half-space measurement, creating the loudspeaker equivalent of the boundary effect microphone (all reflections precisely in-phase), but any rear port must remain unblocked, and any rear-mounted amplifier must be allowed cooling air.
+Diffraction from the edges of the enclosure is reduced, creating a repeatable and accurate but not very representative response curve.